Skip to content

 Response times

 Obviously response times are going to be our first stop.
-A lot of default graphs will display key information on response times in OctoPerf.
+Here a quick overview of how response times are measured:

 The most common one is the Hits and response time graph: